degisew/onboarding/README.md

 For Mac/Linux run:
  python3 manage.py runserver

-For windows run:
+For Windows run:
  python manage.py runserver
 ```
-- This above command will start the django server in your browser
+- This above command will start the Django server in your browser

 Runs the app in the development mode.\
 Open [http://localhost:8000](http://localhost:8000) to view it in your browser.